Nyame-Wolf/ruby-catalog/README.md

 ## Getting Started
 - Check the Ruby version or if you have at all by running `ruby -v` if you get something like this `ruby 2.6.8p205 (2021-07-07 revision 67951)` you have Ruby installed.
-- Clone the repository by runiing `git clone https://github.com/raminka13/oop-school-library.git` in your CLI.
+- Clone the repository by runiing `git clone https://github.com/Nyame-Wolf/ruby-catalog` in your CLI.
-- `cd oop-school-library`
+- `cd ruby-catalog`
 - Run `ruby main.rb`
 - Follow the instructions.
 - In options type 99 for a treat.